Search

 Summer Fun (9 Photos)

-Content warning: From the vibrant walls of the Netherlands to creatures chalked onto sidewalks, these playful artworks capture the joy and warmth of summer.
-This collection brings together cheerful murals, beach carvings, nature-sized sculptures, and surreal street art—fr
+Content warning: From vibrant walls in the Netherlands to cute creatures chalked onto sidewalks, these playful artworks scream summer!
+This collection brings together cheerful murals and incredible beach carvings.
+You will also find nature-sized sculptures and mind-bendin

-1. Joyful Explosion — Rosalie de Graaf in Zwolle, Netherlands
+💦 1.
+Joyful Explosion — By Rosalie de Graaf in Zwolle, Netherlands 🇳🇱

-A massive mural of four children laughing in vivid technicolor covers the side of a residential high-rise.
-Splashes of paint, bubbles, butterflies, and sea creatures swirl around them.
-The scene bursts with movement and energy.
+A massive mural of four laughing children covers the side of a residential high-rise.
+They are painted in vivid technicolor.
+Splashes of paint, bubbles, and sea creatures swirl around them.
+The whole scene bursts with joyful movement and energy.

 🔗 Follow Rosalie de Graaf on Instagram

-2. Wile E. Coyote — Sand Sculpture by PUFFERFISH
+🏖️ 2.
+Wile E. Coyote — By PUFFERFISH on the Beach 🌍

-Carved directly into the sand, this artwork shows Looney Tunes’ Wile E. Coyote flattened underground.
-The character is sculpted in a way that mimics classic cartoon slapstick, placed in a wide, empty beach setting under strong summer sun.
+This amazing artwork is carved directly into the sand.
+It shows Looney Tunes’ Wile E. Coyote flattened underground.
+The character is sculpted to perfectly mimic classic cartoon slapstick.
+It sits beautifully on a wide, empty beach under the bright summer sun.

 🔗 Follow PUFFERFISH on Instagram

-3. Flowers for West Town — Ouizi (Louise Jones) in Chicago, USA
+🌺 3.
+Flowers for West Town — By Ouizi (Louise Jones) in Chicago, USA 🇺🇸

-Bright yellow daisies, pink peonies, and a red admiral butterfly tower over a Chicago brick building in this floral mural.
-Painted to look like the flowers are growing from the sidewalk, it fills the entire wall with color and texture.
+Bright yellow daisies and pink peonies tower over a Chicago brick building.
+A red admiral butterfly joins the stunning floral mural.
+The artist painted it to look like flowers are growing straight from the sidewalk.
+It fills the entire wall with breathtaking color and texture.

 🔗 Follow Ouizi (Louise Jones) on Instagram

-4. Sluggo in a Jar — Sidewalk chalk by David Zinn, USA
+🫙 4.
+Sluggo in a Jar — By David Zinn in Michigan, USA 🇺🇸

-David Zinn’s recurring character Sluggo appears here trapped in a transparent jar chalked around a manhole.
-His eyes peek out nervously, complete with flippers on his feet.
-The illusion is carefully drawn to interact with the manhole cover as the jar’s lid.
-More!: Happy Art by David Zinn!
+David Zinn’s adorable character Sluggo is trapped in a transparent jar.
+The artist chalked the jar directly around a street manhole.
+Sluggo’s eyes peek out nervously while wearing cute little flippers.
+This clever 3D illusion perfectly uses the manhole cover as the jar’s lid.
+More: Happy Art by David Zinn!
 (15 Photos)

 🔗 Follow David Zinn on Instagram

-A gauze ghost figure draped over a bench overlooks Lake Como.
-Each summer, visitors to the Castle of Vezio create these chalk-dusted specters by hand, turning the grounds into a silent gathering of seated spirits.
-More photos and about the sculptures!: Haunting Ghost Sculptures Overlook Lake Como at Castle of Vezio
+A spooky gauze ghost figure draped over a bench overlooks Lake Como.
+Visitors to the Castle of Vezio create these chalk-dusted specters by hand every single summer.
+They turn the beautiful grounds into a silent gathering of seated spirits.
+More photos and about the sculptures: Haunting Ghost Sculptures Overlook Lake Como at Castle of Vezio

-6. Laundry Day — Golsa Golchini in Milan, Italy
+🧺 6.
+Laundry Day — By Golsa Golchini in Milan, Italy 🇮🇹

-This miniature mural shows a painted woman reaching out of a real window to hang white laundry onto a peeling section of wall, which has been painted to resemble sheets.
-The artwork blends reality and illusion through its clever positioning and texture.
-More by Golsa Golchini!: You Might Walk Past These—But They’re Tiny Masterpieces in Disguise
+This tiny miniature mural shows a painted woman reaching out of a real window.
+She is hanging white laundry onto a peeling section of the wall.
+The peeling paint has been cleverly transformed into drying sheets.
+This street art beautifully blends reality and illusion.
+More by Golsa Golchini: You Might Walk Past These—But They’re Tiny Masterpieces in Disguise

 🔗 Follow Golsa Golchini on Instagram

-7. Mama Mimi the Troll — Thomas Dambo in Wilson, Wyoming, USA
+🧌 7.
+Mama Mimi the Troll — By Thomas Dambo in Wilson, USA 🇺🇸

-This large-scale wooden troll reclines in the water at Rendezvous Park.
-Crafted from scrap wood, she rests her head on her hand while extending her legs across a wooden bridge.
-Part of Dambo’s mission to bring trolls to public spaces using recycled materials.
-More by Thomas Dambo!: 10 Giant Trolls Hiding in Forests, Lakes and Ruins
+This giant wooden troll reclines comfortably in the water at Rendezvous Park.
+She is crafted entirely from scrap wood.
+She rests her head on her hand and extends her massive legs across a bridge.
+This is part of Dambo’s amazing mission to build magical trolls in public spaces using recycled materials.
+More by Thomas Dambo: 10 Giant Trolls Hiding in Forests, Lakes and Ruins

 🔗 Follow Thomas Dambo on Instagram

-A girl in a white dress swings out from a painted window on a mural set between two old buildings.
-Her view overlooks mountains and rooftops, with an older man watching from another window.
-The scene plays with perspective and movement.
+A girl in a white dress swings out from a beautifully painted window.
+The stunning mural sits right between two old buildings.
+Her view overlooks gorgeous mountains and rooftops.
+An older man even watches from another window above.
+This street art scene brilliantly plays with perspective and playful movement.

 🔗 Follow Antonino Perrotta on Instagram